-The System Center Configuration Manager (SCCM) is another Microsoft’s part.
+The System Center Configuration Manager (SCCM) is another Microsoft.
 It is also known as Configuration Manager.
-To administrators, this tool provides a way to handle all of the aspects of a windows-based servers of businesses, devices and desktops from one individual hub.
+To administrators, this tool provides a way to handle all of the aspects of Windows-based servers of businesses, devices, and desktops from one individual hub.

-The admins can also provide end-users an access to the required devices and applications without any hassles in terms of the compromised security.
+The admins can also provide end-users access to the required devices and applications without any hassles in terms of compromised security.

 The cohesive design of SCCM can help you in a variety of essential tasks within one single platform, such as deploying software, monitoring system health, enforcing organizational compliance, protecting data, managing updates, and more.